cabernetwork/cabernet/README.md

 - config.ini group tag requirements
     - All lower case
     - Underscore separates the plugin name from the instance name
-    - Use a single word if possible or use underlines between words
+    - Use a single word if possible for the instance name or use underlines between words
     - Do not change the instance name.
 It is used throughout the system and is difficult to change.
     - [plutotv_mychannels]